- What is a sneaker bot?

 - MEKpreme: Made exclusively for Supreme products.
 It has four copping modes, auto-checkout, restock monitor, and Captcha bypass.

 To quote our recent web scraping legality overview:

-A: In various regulations across the world, a key factor that makes web scraping legal is transforming collected data to generate value for the user.
+Q: Are sneaker bots illegal for commercial use?A: In most legislations, a key factor that makes web scraping legal is transforming collected data to generate value for the user.
 If you parse airfare data to create a price aggregator, it’s an OK use of their data; if you simply copy and republish it to your own website, you’re breaking a law.

 👩⚖️ Further reading: Is web scraping legal?